Your Guide to Being Guided in Italy: Directions in Italian

 Understanding Directions in Italian

-In this section, we’ll go over some key words and phrases so you can not only ask for directions, but understand the directions you’re given.
+In this section, we’ll go over some key words and phrases so you can not only ask for directions, but also understand the directions you’re given.

 The Cardinal Directions